Natasha Poly: Early work: 2004–2005

+In 2005, Poly appeared on the F/W 05 campaign for Roberto Cavalli.
+She appeared once more on the cover of Vogue Paris, alongside Mariacarla Boscono, and Vlada Roslyakova.
+That year, Poly walked 130 shows, particularly making a memorable appearance at the Victoria's Secret 2005 fashion show.

+Rise to prominence: 2007–2010

+In 2007, Poly appeared in 250 fashion shows, including brands Alexander Mcqueen, Calvin Klein, Carolina Herrera, Donna Karan, Bill Blass and Oscar de la Renta.

-Poly was one of the faces to headline one of the fourteen covers of V magazine's September 2008 issue.
-Each cover featured a head shot of a famous model, either from the new crop of leading models (Agyness Deyn, Lara Stone, Anja Rubik, Daria Werbowy, Masha Novoselova etc.) or the supermodel era (Christy Turlington, Naomi Campbell, Eva Herzigova), it was lensed by duo Inez van Lamsweerde and Vinoodh Matadin.
+Poly was one of several faces to headline one of the fourteen covers of V magazine's September 2008 issue.
+Each cover featured a head shot of a famous model, either from the new crop of leading models (Agyness Deyn, Lara Stone, Anja Rubik, Daria Werbowy, Masha Novoselova etc.) or the supermodel era (Christy Turlington, Naomi Campbell, Eva Herzigova). it was lensed by duo Inez van Lamsweerde and Vinoodh Matadin.

+In 2008, Poly appeared on the advertisements for brands such as Louis Vuitton, Roberto Cavalli and Sonia Rykiel.
+In the Fall/ Winter 2008-2009 season, Poly appeared in seven advertising campaigns.
+Russian Vogue also dedicated a magazine cover to Natasha Poly.

 Poly was placed 1st on Fashion Television's First Face countdown three times consecutively (Spring 2008, Fall 2008 and Spring 2009).
 She was also placed 7th (Spring 2007), 4th (Fall 2009 and Spring 2010) and 5th (Fall 2010).
 First Face countdown displays the models with the most number of shows opened during a season.

 Vogue Paris declared her one of the top 30 models of the 2000s.

+Continued success: 2010-present

+In 2010, Poly appeared on ten Vogue covers, including twice on the cover of Vogue Paris and Vogue Russia.
+Poly also appeared in the advertising campaign for H&M.

+In 2012, Poly made her first appearance for the Cannes festival while wearing a Gucci dress, as she made her appearance for the runway show in the same year.
+Poly was later chosen as the brand ambassador for L'Oreal.

 Poly was part of the Versace Spring/Summer 2016 Campaign, alongside Gigi Hadid and Raquel Zimmermann, shot by Steven Klein.
-She also appeared in a commercial for Mercedes-Benz, captured by Jeff Mark, entitled 'Obsession with an Icon’, Natasha fronted in a blue latex clad to the Mercedes-Benz SL car.
-She also became the face for Kurt Geiger's Fall/Winter 2016 Campaign.
+She also appeared in a commercial for Mercedes-Benz captured by Jeff Mark titled "Obsession with an Icon", in which Natasha fronted in a blue latex clad to the Mercedes-Benz SL car.
+She also became the face of Kurt Geiger's Fall/Winter 2016 Campaign.

+Poly was part of the advertising campaign for Balmain S/S 17, along with supermodels Isabeli Fontana and Doutzen Kroes.
+In the same year, Poly appeared on the Dsquared² and Mugler campaign.

+In 2023/2024 season, Poly appeared in several runway shows, such as Blumarine, Dolce&Gabbana, Michael Kors, Boss, Givenchy, and Mugler.
+For the 2024 Haute Couture season, Poly appeared in Schiaparelli and Fendi's Haute Couture show.